karim-ch/Github-Searcher-Server/README.md

 * **lib/**: Contains native calls to database, in memory cache or external apis.

-* **utils/**: Contains of subset of helper functions, constants to be used everywhere in the server.
+* **utils/**: Contains of subset of helper functions & constants, ... to be used everywhere in the server.

 * **types/**: This is where the typescript interfaces, types are defined.